-Student must have a passing grade in all subjects as indicated on the most current report card.
+Students must have a passing grade in all subjects as indicated on the most current report card.
 A student will be removed from a sports program at the close of school on the day he/she receives a report card with a failing mark when report cards are issued.
+If at the time of progress reports a student is failing, they may be removed from a team until they are back in good academic standing.